 Erykah was inspired to record after hearing Drake make “a cute song,” and her rework of the Toronto star’s summer smash quickly ballooned into a full project.
 She won’t say who else she’ll be interpreting on But You Caint Use My Phone, but she does say we should expect “the usual suspects” to be involved.
 Yes, by the way, Drake really did come over for tea and relationship advice like he said on “Days in the East.”
 They’re great friends.

 Later this week in Texas she debuts Live Nudity, her first-ever one-woman show, at Dallas’s Black Academy of Arts and Letters, where she first took to the stage as a youth.
-She's also hosting BET & Centric’s 2015 Soul Train Music Awards in November, an annual celebration of excellence in black music set this year to honor Kenneth “Babyface” Edmonds and Jill Scott.
+She's also hosting Centric and BET’s 2015 Soul Train Music Awards in November, an annual celebration of excellence in black music set this year to honor Kenneth “Babyface” Edmonds and Jill Scott.
 The Soul Train Awards 2015 will air on Centric and BET Networks on November 29 at 8 PM EST.